-Here is a table which illustrates the Order of Precedence of a typical rallye:
+Here is a table which illustrates the Order of Precedence of a typical coursemarker rallye:

-CVC California Vehicle Code RM Rallyemaster
+- 1. CVC California Vehicle Code

+- 2. RM Rallyemaster or Rallye Personnel

-SIs Special Instructions
+- 3. SIs Special Instructions

-Gls General Instructions
+- 4. Gls General Instructions

-Bonus Bonus Instructions
+- 5. Bonus Bonus Instructions

-Notes Note Instructions
+- 6. Notes Note Instructions

+- 7. Season (A calendar-themed rallye might name its Monster Instructions "Seasons.")

-7. Supps Supplemental Instructions
+- 8. Supps Supplemental Instructions

-8. RIs Route Instructions
+- 9. RIs Route Instructions

-9. R (or L) at T Directions for uninstructed T intersections
+- 10. R (or L) at T Directions for uninstructed T intersections

-10. SAP Continue as Straight as Possible
+- 11. SAP Continue as Straight as Possible

-11. U Don't panic if a road you are on simply ends at a culde-sac or dead end; simply U-turn and proceed.
+- 12. U Don't panic if a road you are on simply ends at a cul-de-sac or dead end; simply U-turn and proceed.

-Using the Order of Precedence above, for example, a Bonus should be done instead of a Note, if either could be done at the same time.
+Using the Order of Precedence above, for example, a Bonus should be done instead of a Note, if either or both could be done at the same time.
 Notice that RIs are quite low priority.
+At every intersection, only one action (left turn, right turn, continue straight, or maybe U-turn) is the most correct.

 Before you leave the start, you should know how each instruction type comes into effect, goes out of effect, and/or is deleted.
 Will it be executed just once or can it be repeated?
+Can a completed instructions come back into effect somehow?
 Where can each instruction type validly be found?
 (An ill-formed Bonus on a GI page may become a valid GI, for example.)